 Option Description HTML output style displays the style that is applied to results in HTML.
-To change the style that is applied to the results, select another style from the drop- down list.
+To change the style that is applied to the results, select another style from the drop-down list.
 Generate HTML graphs as SVG creates SVG graphs instead of PNG graphs in HTML output.
 SVG graphs maintain clarity when you zoom in and out.

-Display warning if results are larger than n MB displays a warning message when you attempt to open a results file that is larger than n megabytes (MB).
-The default value is 4 MB.
-Enable accessible graph option (Pre- production) adds accessibility metadata to graphs that are created by ODS Graphics.
-Users with disabilities will access the accessibility metadata using a companion product to ODS Graphics that will be released in the near future.
-This option is available only if you are using Google Chrome as your web browser.
+Option Description Display warning if results are larger than n MB displays a warning message when you attempt to open a results file that is larger than n megabytes (MB).
+The default value is 3 MB.
+Enable accessible graph option adds accessibility metadata to graphs that are created by ODS Graphics.
+Users with disabilities will access the accessibility metadata using SAS Graphics Accelerator.
+This option is available only if you are running SAS 9.4M4 or later.
 For more information, see the ODS HTML5 Statement in SAS Output Delivery System: User's Guide.
-This option is preproduction for SAS Studio 3.6.
+Note: The SAS code that is associated with this option is displayed in the log file only if you have selected the Show generated code in the SAS log option in the General preferences.
 Produce PDF output generates results in PDF format.
 This option is selected by default.
 PDF output style displays the style that is applied to results in PDF.
-To change the style that is applied to the results, select another style from the drop- down list.
+To change the style that is applied to the results, select another style from the dropdown list.
 Generate the default table of contents creates a table of contents in the PDF file.
+Enable accessible PDF option adds accessibility metadata to the PDF file that enables the file to be accessed by assistive technology such as a screen reader.
+When metadata is added, the file is often called a "tagged PDF" and follows the PDF/Universal Accessibility (PDF/UA) format.
+This option is available only if you are running SAS 9.4M4 or later.
+Note: The SAS code that is associated with this option is displayed in the log file only if you have selected the Show generated code in the SAS log option in the General preferences.
 Produce RTF output generates results in RTF format.
 This option is selected by default.
 RTF output style displays the style that is applied to results in RTF.
 To change the style that is applied to the results, select another style from the drop-down list.
 Automatically open generated output data displays the output data that is created when you run a task or submit code.
+By default, only the first 30 columns are displayed.

 Note: If you want to use a custom style, you must customize the SAS Studio output environment.
-For more information, see Appendix 3, "Customized Output Environment," on page 117.
+For more information, see Appendix 4, "Customized Output Environment," on page 137.